Damocles-fr/Jellyfin-DetailsGroupItems-Extended/README.md

 boxoffice → Box Office Mojo page (boxofficemojo.com/title/{imdbId})

 - The order in which the rows appear is fully configurable for movies and TV shows individually.
-- Rows that are disabled or removed from the configured order are completely removed from the UI.
+- Rows that are disabled or removed from the configured order are not rendered and completely removed from the UI.
-- The injected rows fully match the appearance and behavior of Jellyfin’s native DetailsGroupItems.
+- The injected rows fully match the appearance and behavior of Jellyfin

 ---